redis/redis-doc/topics/protocol.md

 <a name="status-reply"></a>

-Single line reply
+Status reply
 -----------------

-A single line reply is in the form of a single line string starting with "+" terminated by "\r\n".
+A status reply (or: single line reply) is in the form of a single line string starting with "+" terminated by "\r\n".
 For example:

     +OK

-The client library should return everything after the "+", that is, the string "OK" in the example.
+The client library should return everything after the "+", that is, the string "OK" in this example.

-The following commands reply with a single line reply:
-PING, SET, SELECT, SAVE, BGSAVE, SHUTDOWN, RENAME, LPUSH, RPUSH, LSET, LTRIM

 Error reply
 -----------

-Errors are sent exactly like Single Line Replies.
+Errors are sent similar to status replies.
 The only difference is that the first byte is "-" instead of "+".

 Error replies are only sent when something strange happened, for instance if you try to perform an operation against the wrong data type, or if the command